 Our Riad contacted us after we booked and offered airport transfers, 15 Euro for the pick up and 10 Euro for the drop off.
 This seems to be the going rate and the driver was still waiting over an hour after our flight landed so we were happy.

 Morocco is a Muslim country, therefore you will find conservative dress will attract less attention and gain you a little more respect from locals.
 The considerate traveller doesn’t set out to intentionally offend local people with their choice of clothing.

 You may not agree with it, but if you are a woman, unless you want to attract insulting comments and lewd looks, it is better to cover your shoulders, legs, chest… Things like maxi dresses, long skirts, sarongs and scarves are useful for covering up.
 For the men we noticed very few wearing shorts and Paul said he felt more comfortable in his jeans, but it wasn’t super hot.
 I saw a few young women wearing skimpy clothes and they just stood out in a way that they wouldn’t in other countries.
 My advice is save these outfits for relaxing in the privacy of your Riad or hotel.

 5. Wear comfortable walking shoes

-As with any good city break, there is a lot of walking to do in Marrakech.
+As with any good city break, there is a lot of walking in Marrakech.
 More so because very few streets in the old town Medina allow cars.
 So if you get tired and want to get a taxi back to your Riad it isn’t always easy or possible.
 The streets are often cobbled and uneven and you’ll be darting around to avoid donkey carts.